 Not only that, but my extended family is very close.
 I see my grandparents on average every 6 weeks.
 With their visit brings all the siblings, cousins, and my auntie.
 We get together and there is instantly a crowd of 10-15 of us.
 When one comes…..they all come.

 I love this.
 I especially love to watch the way my house transforms.
 It is beautiful.
-Suddenly, there are two pre-teen boys playing their Nintendo’s and debating the best way to build a Star Wars Lego set.
+Suddenly, two pre-teen boys are playing their Nintendo and debating the best way to build a Star Wars Lego set.

-There are 3 little ones toddling around and being passed from grandma to auntie and back.
+3 little ones are toddling around and being passed from grandma to auntie and back.
 There is a bustle of women in the kitchen prepping a snack or a meal or laughing about “Grammie’s best buns”.

 My twin sister is trying to learn more in the kitchen.
 Her husband has his fair share of “inedible” meals.
 So, when I get the chance, I let her in on all the things I have learned and pass along some of my favorite recipes.

-My mom and grammy have been running the kitchen for many years.
+My mom and Grammy have been running the kitchen for many years.
 Our holiday meals are always so delicious.
-And we still like to tease mom about her pie fail in 1994.
+And we still like to tease Mom about her pie failure in 1994.

 My mom hasn’t ruined many recipes and to this day, I crave her Blackberry pie and I always stash a piece away for breakfast the next morning.

 In our family, life just happens in the kitchen.
 Most of my memories growing up are in the kitchen.
 Helping Grammy make her famous sugar cookies.

 Watching my mom pack lunches and make milkshakes when we were sick.
 Waiting very patiently as my dad made “all-day lasagna”.

 My dad's cooking skills need their own post.
 It takes the man all day to make a lasagna.
 He makes the sauce from scratch and enjoys the entire process.